 The journey to financial security can start with one little money-saving life hack, like saving $5 on your weekly grocery bill.
 Add new habits and new ways to save, until frugality is just your lifestyle and saving money is second nature.

-Increasing the amount you save means you’ll have more money for debt payoff, saving for big goals, or investing in retirement.
-It means that you will rely on debt less, or not at all, in the future.
+Increasing your savings means you’ll have extra money in your bank account for paying off debt, saving for major goals, or investing in retirement.
+It also means you’ll rely less on debt, or avoid it altogether, in the future.

 Listen to the podcast episode